pablosaa/WyoSondes/README.md

     warning: Data from 07.27.2015_00UTC does not exist!
     warning: called from RASOBS_DOWNLOAD_DATA_RAW at line 175 column 21

-for the example above, the downloaded and storage took approximatelly 2.7 minutes with GNU Octave.
+for the example above, the process to download and storage took approximatelly 2.7 minutes with GNU Octave.

     >> whos data
     Variables in the current scope: